nachoapps/rpad-cogs/README.md

     * padguide2
     * padinfo
 * After you have done all of this, restart the bot again.
 Hopefully by now `^id ` should work!

+## Other

+### Emoji
+* If you want emojis in `^id` commands, and you are setting this up for DEV PURPOSES ONLY, you can talk to tactical_retreat about getting your bot invited to the emoji servers.
+If you want to make your own separate Miru instance though, you're on your own for that.
+* Give t_r your bot's invite link & ask him for the server IDs
+* Then use `^padinfo setemojiservers` with the IDs he gives you.
+The main Miru server is one of them, you can get that ID yourself.

 # Puzzle and Dragons

 Most cogs here relate to the mobile game 'Puzzle and Dragons'.
 Data is sourced from the